 Select a business entity type from the following list for a brief overview of the principal types of legal business structures available in Oregon.
 A legal representative and accountant should be consulted before determining the type of business entity to form.
 Read about choosing a legal structure.

 - Sole proprietorship

 - Limited liability partnership (LLP)

 Choose a business name.
+Check the

 Business Registry Database for name availability.